News convergence the nature of the job at Comcast SportsNet

 Errors are bound to happen at some point, no matter how precautious reporters are.
 With the Web, Clark says tracking a wrong is easier with Web capability.
 The Internet allows us to correct an error instantly, and then release the correct update.
 With convergence, Comcast SportsNet can correct a broadcast error with the internet, maintaining the station’s credibility among viewers.

-Posted on January 30, 2012, in Online Sports Reporting Assignments - DePaul University and tagged broadcast, Chicago, Chris Clark, Comcast SportsNet, Hollyspeak, Jour523, Kip Lewis, news convergence, produce, web.
+Posted on January 30, 2012, in Online Sports Reporting Assignments - DePaul University and tagged broadcast, Chris Clark, Comcast SportsNet, Hollyspeak, Jour523, Kip Lewis, news convergence, produce, web, Your best YOU.
 Bookmark the permalink.
-Leave a Comment.
+Leave a comment.